Greatwood & New Territory Permanent Zoning

 - Phase III - Permanent zoning of non-standard single-family residential in Greatwood (properties platted as zero-lot line residential (patio homes).
 Phase III completed on December 18, 2018

-- Phase IV - Permanent zoning of non-residential areas (see map) with interim commercial zoning in Greatwood.
-November 5, 2019.
+- Phase IV - Permanent zoning of non-residential areas with interim commercial zoning in Greatwood.
+Phase IV completed on November 5, 2019.

-- Phase V – Permanent zoning of commercial areas east of East Crabb River Road in Greatwood-Early Spring 2020.
+- Phase V – Permanent zoning of commercial areas east of East Crabb River Road in Greatwood (see map) is currently underway.

 Future Phases - Permanent zoning of remainder of areas in Greatwood and New Territory including standard single-family neighborhoods.